oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 As the software is developed, implement some tests, however minimal.
 These will serve to confirm that the software is (to some degree) testable, and also a simple "I'm alive" kind of test is extremely valuable.
 Later, as problems are encountered, additional tests can be added to explore and diagnose the problem, and help to avoid future regression.

 Consider budgeting (say) 20% development effort for implementing automatic tests.
 This number is arbitrary, without supporting evidence, so a different number might be chosen.
 But consider this:  if a piece of software is developed over a week, does spending one day of that week writing some basic tests significantly undermine what can be achieved?
 Even if that effort is not recouped within the week of initial development, I estimate from personal experience that the time would be recouped over a further 2-3 weeks of continued development.
 Such tests can serve several purposes:  thinking more clearly about how the software should work; confidence that the code is (at least partially) working as expected; examples for new developers to learn about the software; executable specification of how the software is intended to work.
 The effort saved in manual testing, documentation and learning can quickly outweigh the effort of writing the tests in the first place.
+Sometimes, writing tests first can even speed up the process of writing the code, in part by forcing clarity about what it is that the code needs to do.

 Software engineering literature discusses the desirability of high levels of test coverage.
-Yet even lower levels of test coverage can be very valuable, and with a test framework in place, additional tests are relatively easy to add as proiblems are uncovered.
+Yet even lower levels of test coverage can be very valuable, and with a test framework in place, additional tests are relatively easy to add as problems are uncovered.

 See also: